 In general, this process takes between 3 to 6 months depending on the bone health & structure.
-However, the whole procedure can get completed in one day itself when patients have good bone structure.
+However, the whole procedure can be completed in one day itself when patients have good bone structure.

 After that, you can schedule the second surgery but only once the implants are fused with the bone.
 Your dentists will take an x-ray to confirm whether the implant is fit for the second surgery.